 - Or you can bring a pot of water to a boil.

-- Or you can skip the water bath all together, but I highly recommend using one!
+- Or you can skip the water bath altogether, but I highly recommend using one!

-- Add whipping cream, eggs, and vanilla and mix until smooth.
+- Add the heavy whipping cream, eggs, and vanilla and beat just to combine.

 Color the cheesecake filling.